 Facebook must have thought its Libra digital currency project was enough for regulators to take on for now.
 Nope.
-On June 15th, WhatsApp Pay (a domestic P2P offering) launched in Brazil, Facebook’s second biggest market with 120 million users.
-10 days later it was suspended by the Brazilian Central bank to “preserve an adequate competitive environment”.
+On 15 June, WhatsApp Pay (a domestic P2P offering) launched in Brazil, Facebook’s second biggest market – at 120 million users.
+10 days later it was suspended by the Brazilian central bank to “preserve an adequate competitive environment”.

 Does this move give an indication of changing regulatory winds?
 Payments is a massive opportunity for big tech (our analysis here) but there have yet to be any major breakthroughs.
 Apple’s deal with Goldman Sachs is perhaps the most developed but credit cards is a very competitive market.